Antisemitism at Columbia University: Incidents

 Following the October 7 attack, Mohamed Abdou, a visiting scholar who had said that he sides with Hamas and Islamic Jihad, was hired by the university.
 In April 2024, president Minouche Shafik said Abdou was on his way out of the university.

+On November 16, 2023, the US House Committee on Education and Workforce opened an investigation into Columbia and six other schools, including Cornell University, the University of Pennsylvania, and Cooper Union, for alleged violations of Title VI of the Civil Rights Act of 1964.
+The committee was responding to five complaints of antisemitic harassment and two of anti-Muslim harassment, though it was not initially clear which applied to Columbia.

-Katherine Franke, a professor of law in Columbia, said that all students who have served in the IDF are dangerous and shouldn't be allowed on campus.
+In January 2024, Katherine Franke, a professor of law in Columbia, said many Israeli students coming straight from military service were known to harass Palestinian and other students.
+Elise Stefanik later misquoted Franke as saying that 'all Israeli students who have served in the IDF are dangerous and shouldn't be on campus'.
+It was later reported that the Congresswoman had paraphrased a source which had paraphrased another source.

-The university was sued by Jewish students which said that in the university “mobs of pro-Hamas students and faculty march by the hundreds shouting vile antisemitic slogans, including calls to genocide.”
+The university was sued in February 2024 by Jewish students; the suit alleged that in the university “mobs of pro-Hamas students and faculty march by the hundreds shouting vile antisemitic slogans, including calls to genocide.

 In a hearing before Congress in April 2024, Columbia University president Minouche Shafik condemned antisemitism and said that "from the river to the sea" is antisemitic.
 Professors in the university were under investigation according to the president for antisemitic remarks.
 Shafik said that dozens of students were disciplined and that Columbia University is in a "moral crisis".

-During anti-Israel protests, some students called for intifada and urged Hamas brigades to kill Israeli soldiers.
+In April 2024, The Jerusalem Post reported that during anti-Israel protests, some students called for intifada and urged Hamas brigades to kill Israeli soldiers.
 Anti-Israel activists sang songs in support of Hamas and chanted slogans expressing solidarity with the organization.
 The Palestine Solidarity Working Group defended militancy and praised Hamas's attacks against Israel.
 Anti-Israel protestors also made derogatory remarks towards Jewish students, telling them to "Go back to Europe" and taunting them with calls of "Jews" and "Go back to Poland".